marcuwynu23/likhis/README.md

 ## Limitations

-While Likhis provides comprehensive route detection, there are some limitations:
+While Likhis provides comprehensive route detection capabilities, please be aware of the following limitations:

-- **Heuristic Detection**: Query parameter and body field detection uses heuristics and may not capture all parameters
+- **Heuristic Detection**: Query parameter and body field detection uses heuristic algorithms and may not capture all parameters in complex scenarios
-- **Complex Patterns**: Some advanced route patterns may not be detected
+- **Complex Patterns**: Some advanced or unconventional route patterns may not be detected automatically
-- **Middleware**: Authentication headers and middleware configurations are not automatically extracted
+- **Middleware Configuration**: Authentication headers and middleware configurations are not automatically extracted from route definitions
-- **Dynamic Routes**: Routes generated dynamically at runtime may not be detected
+- **Dynamic Routes**: Routes generated dynamically at runtime through code execution may not be detected during static analysis
-- **AST Parsing**: Currently uses regex-based parsing; future versions may use AST for improved accuracy
+- **Parsing Method**: Currently uses regex-based parsing; future versions may incorporate AST (Abstract Syntax Tree) parsing for improved accuracy and coverage

+For the most up-to-date information on limitations and planned improvements, please refer to the [CHANGELOG.md](CHANGELOG.md) and project issues.

 ## Contributing

-Contributions are welcome!
-Areas where contributions would be particularly valuable:
+We welcome contributions from the community!
+Whether you're fixing bugs, adding features, or improving documentation, your help makes Likhis better for everyone.

+For detailed information on how to contribute, please see our [Contributing Guide](CONTRIBUTING.md).
+Key areas where contributions are particularly valuable:

 - Additional framework support via plugins
 - Improved parameter detection algorithms